moofit/mobileconfig_automator/README.md

 Note - You ned to have a copy of mcxtoprofile (https://github.com/timsutton/mcxToProfile/blob/master/mcxToProfile.py) in your default path.
 Copy it to somewhere like /usr/local/bin/ to use the automator service.
 Note 2 - You can only use the mcxtoprofile service on an xml1 .plist file.
 If its in binary format, use the xml1 convertor first.
+Note 3 - Add the .workflow files to ~/Library/Services so they appear in your contextual menu